StreamAMG/cloudmatrix-documentation-portal/docs/Guides/Upload a media entry.md

 });
 ```

+## Multipart Uploads

-For more complex/larger objects you must perform a multipart upload of content.
+For more complex/larger objects (>5GB) you must perform a multipart upload of content.

 The following sequence outlines how this can be achieved using the multipart API endpoints.